gerrit-coder/plugins_coder-workspace/README.md

 #### Exact name not created (strictName)

 If you expect an exact name (for example, `gerrit-coder-1`) but see a suffixed name or a reuse:

-1. Ensure `strictName = true` is set and that your `workspaceNameTemplate` yields the desired name.
-2. Remove or minimize `alternateNameTemplates` to avoid lookups that match other names; with `strictName` they are ignored for creation, but keeping them minimal reduces confusion.
+1. Remove or minimize `alternateNameTemplates` to avoid lookups that match other names; with `strictName` they are ignored for creation, but keeping them minimal reduces confusion.
-3. If a 409 conflict occurs and the existing workspace is not visible to you, the plugin will not auto-suffix in `strictName` mode; resolve visibility/ownership or disable `strictName` temporarily to allow a unique name.
+2. If a 409 conflict occurs and the existing workspace is not visible to you, the plugin will not auto-suffix in `strictName` mode; resolve visibility/ownership or disable `strictName` temporarily to allow a unique name.

 #### Configuration not loading